The White Punjabi Bride

 When I first lived with my in laws in Punjab my cousin stitched me all my Punjabi Suits to wear.
 I didn't know any better at the time as to where I could buy attire that was better suited to my sense of fashion.
 Given they had gone to the effort of hand picking the material for me I graciously accepted their generosity.
 So I continued to wear the Punjabi Suits they stitched for me although I felt frumpy.

 When you arrive at the stall you simply take a seat and let the shop keeper know what style you are looking for.
-He will then start pulling down packet after packet and showing each one to you individually.
+He will then start pulling down packet after packet, showing each one to you individually.
 There are thousands upon thousands of different styles of salwar kameez yet you couldn't possibly see them all.
-Not to mention should the shop keeper not understand your vision you will be shown material of no interest to you.
+Not to mention should the shop keeper not understand your needs, then you will be shown material of no interest to you.
 Nothing is priced so you then need to haggle for prices.

-So shopping at the market for your Punjabi Suit can be exhausting and a nightmare.
+So shopping at the market for your Punjabi Suit can be exhausting and a nightmare, which only deters you from continuing to look for the perfect suit.
 It was not something that I enjoyed.
 Eventually I chose any fabric as my expectations were drowned and I lost any hope of finding something for me.
-Majority of the fabric reminded of me tea towel cloths or curtains with the designs.
+Majority of the fabric designs reminded of me tea towels or curtains.
 The only type of fabric available was cotton and I found that to be quite itchy and didn't sit well on the body.

-Wearing salwar pants were extremely uncomfortable to me, as it felt like you were wearing a tent that needed to be tied ever so tightly around your waist to hold them up.
+Wearing salwar pants were extremely uncomfortable for me, as it felt like you were wearing a tent that needed to be tied ever so tightly around your waist to hold them up.
 Then they were fitted around the ankle so that there is limited movement when you sit or stand.
 A kameez is designed to be worn figure hugging which made it impossible to breath.
 Then to wear a dupatta over the top made it all rather suffocating.
-However many foreigners find it comfortable I prefer wearing a kurti with leggings.
+Although many foreigners find it comfortable I prefer wearing a kurti with leggings, in a lighter material.

 Shopping for jutti didn't go any better as most Punjabi women have petite feet and I am a western size 9.
-Most retailers only made jutti up to size 6 so it was difficult finding something that was both stylish and fitted my foot.
+Most retailers only made jutti up to size 6 and anything above that were still made to fit a narrow foot.
+Therefore it was difficult finding jutti that were both stylish and comfortable for my large wide feet.

 When it came to visiting my in laws for the second time I decided to buy all my clothes online.
 I ordered all the material ready for when I arrived in India.
 The great thing is they also sell stitched attire so you don't need to have a tailor stitch it for you.
 I was able to buy different styles that weren't commonly worn locally.
 Cotton wasn't comfortable to me as it was stiff and itchy, so I also could buy different materials such as synthetic materials or georgette which are softer to the touch.